2ndsleep/2ndsleep.github.io/_posts/2021-03-29-network-explainer-tcp-ip-part-3-ip.md

 There's a lot of ways this can be and are done, but since this is a crash course, here's how it works in practical terms.

 - Each computer in a broadcast domain is assigned an IP address that is in the same network.
-- Any computer that needs to talk to a computer in its same network can just chat directly over switches.
+- Any computer that needs to talk to a computer in its same network can just chat directly through switches.
 - Any computer that needs to talk to a computer outside is network needs to go through a router.

+I like to think of this whole situation like a bunch of rooms in a building.
+Each room has a bunch of people in it.
+People inside a room can pass messages to people in the same room, but they must go through a doorman (door person? how about we say "doorkeeper"?) to pass messages to people in other rooms.

+Why are all these people trapped in various rooms, you ask?
+I don't know.
+Maybe they're in a prison in one of those Nordic countries where even the criminals are better than people in other countries.
+I'll let you shoehorn in the logic of the example.
+For now, it looks something like this.

+{% include svg.html path="svg/network-ip-layer3-rooms.svg" %}

+All the people in room 1 can pass messages directly to each other, and all the people in room 2 can pass messages directly to each other, but a person in room 1 can only pass a message to a person in room 2 by giving it to the doorkeeper in the middle who then passes it to the person in room 2.